jcaillon/valet/CONTRIBUTING.md

 Please follow this simple rule to help us eliminate any unnecessary wasted effort & frustration, and ensure an efficient and effective use of everyone's time - yours, ours, and other community members':

-> 👉 If you have a question, think you've discovered an issue, would like to propose a new feature, etc., then find/file an issue **BEFORE** starting work to fix/implement it.
+> 👉 If you have a question, think you've discovered an issue, would like to propose a new feature, etc., then find/file an issue or open a discussion **BEFORE** starting work to fix/implement it.

 ### Search existing issues first